activiteOCR/CodeHawks---Findings/First-Flight-#13-Baba-Marta.md

 # Low Risk Findings

-## <a id='L-01'> `MartenitsaToken::createMartenitsa` design @param is not properly checked, producer can create a martenitsa token with an empty string as design or with design without any meaning </a>
+## <a id='L-01'> `MartenitsaToken::createMartenitsa` design @param is not properly checked, producer can create a martenitsa token with an empty string as design or with design without any meaning (validated and selected for report) </a>

 ### Relevant GitHub Links